Stenoptilia mengeli

 Stenoptilia mengeli is a moth of the family Pterophoridae.
 It is found in Greenland and Nunavut, Canada.

 The wingspan is about 20 mm.
 The head, palpi, thorax, abdomen and legs are dark ashy grey.
 A fine white line occurs over each eye.
 The forewings are ashy grey and glistening.
 There are a few dark fuscous scales on the first lobe, forming an ill-defined longitudinal stripe on the middle.
 There is also a fuscous spot at the end of the cleft and a less distinct one on the middle of the cell.
 The hindwings are ashy grey.

+Among Stenoptilia species, the lowest interspecific divergence was between Stenoptilia mengeli and Stenoptilia islandicus.